Telucero/site-translation/docs/en/guides/integration-checklist.md

 4. Run `mkdocs serve` and review `/es/` and `/fr/` pages.

 Document any blockers and capture logs in the shared operations runbook.

+## Sample Verification Steps

+- [ ] Confirm the translation pipeline logs contain the job ID in `provider_metadata`.
+- [ ] Compare the translated Markdown against the glossary to ensure proper terminology.